University of Warwick

 16. The Monist, 102:3, special issue on Nietzsche, July 2019 [co-edited with Ken Gemes]

-15. Review of Bernard Reginster, The Will to Nothingness: An Essay on Nietzsche's Genealogy of Morality (Oxford University Press, 2021), forthcoming in Mind
+15. Review of Bernard Reginster, The Will to Nothingness: An Essay on Nietzsche's Genealogy of Morality (Oxford University Press, 2021), Mind (2023)

-14. “The Philosophical Ibsen,” Critical Notice of Kristin Gjedsal, The Drama of History: Ibsen, Hegel, Nietzsche (Oxford University Press, 2021), Analysis Reviews, forthcoming.
+14. “The Philosophical Ibsen,” Critical Notice of Kristin Gjedsal, The Drama of History: Ibsen, Hegel, Nietzsche (Oxford University Press, 2021), Analysis Reviews (2021)

 13. Review of Dominic McIver Lopes, Being for Beauty: Aesthetic Agency and Value (Oxford University Press, 2018) Philosophical Quarterly, forthcoming (2021).